-To accomplish the Phase 2 task, the student applies ideas from well hydraulics to design the remediation wellfield that will be used to remove the contaminants from the aquifer.
+In the second part of the simulation, the goal is to apply ideas from well hydraulics to design the remediation wellfield that will be used to remove the contaminants from the aquifer.
 The student is limited to one of two possible wellfield designs: one or more production wells or one production well and one injection well.
 The student is also allowed to select rates of withdrawal less than or equal to 40 gallons per minute from the production and injection wells.
-The primary science concepts stressed in this part of tutor include:
+The primary science concept stressed in this part of simulation include: